Chain Home: Planning the chain

-In August 1935, Albert Percival Rowe, secretary of the Tizard Committee, coined the term "Radio Direction and Finding" (RDF), deliberately choosing a name that could be confused with "Radio Direction Finding", a term already in widespread use.
+In August 1935, Albert Rowe, secretary of the Tizard Committee, coined the term "Radio Direction and Finding" (RDF), deliberately choosing a name that could be confused with "Radio Direction Finding", a term already in widespread use.

 In a 9 September 1935 memo, Watson-Watt outlined the progress to date.
 At that time the range was about 40 mi, so Watson-Watt suggested building a complete network of stations 20 mi apart along the entire east coast.
 Since the transmitters and receivers were separate, to save development costs he suggested placing a transmitter at every other station.
 The transmitter signal could be used by a receiver at that site as well as the ones on each side of it.
 This was quickly rendered moot by the rapid increases in range.
 When the Committee next visited the site in October, the range was up to 80 mi, and Wilkins was working on a method for height finding using multiple antennas.

 In spite of its ad hoc nature and short development time of less than six months, the Orfordness system had already become a useful and practical system.
 In comparison, the acoustic mirror systems that had been in development for a decade were still limited to only 5 mi range under most conditions, and were very difficult to use in practice.
 Work on mirror systems ended, and on 19 December 1935, a £60,000 contract for five RDF stations along the south-east coast was sent out, to be operational by August 1936.